 AMC theaters to start reopening in Los Angeles on Monday

-LOS ANGELES, March 12 (Reuters) - AMC Entertainment AMC.N, the world's largest cinema operator, will start reopening its Los Angeles locations starting with two theaters on Monday, the company said in a statement on Friday.
+LOS ANGELES, March 12 (Reuters) - AMC Entertainment Holdings Inc , the world's largest cinema operator, will start reopening its Los Angeles locations starting with two theaters on Monday, the company said in a statement on Friday.

+Cinemas in Los Angeles County, the home of Hollywood and the largest moviegoing market in the United States, have been closed for a year due to the COVID-19 pandemic.
+Local authorities cleared them to resume operations again starting on Monday if they limited attendance to 25% capacity.

+AMC said it would return to business starting with theaters in Burbank and Century City.
+The company plans to begin opening the rest of its theaters in the Los Angeles area, and elsewhere in California, starting on March 19.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.